 For most kitties, benign (non-cancerous) changes in their bodies can trigger the condition.
 Both thyroid glands are most often involved and become enlarged (the clinical change is nodular hyperplasia, and it resembles a benign tumor).

 Though we’re not sure what causes the change, it is much like hyperthyroidism in humans (clinically named toxic nodular goiter).
-Rarely, a cancerous (malignant) tumor called thyroid adenocarcinoma is the underlying cause of this disease.
+Rarely a cancerous (malignant) tumor called thyroid adenocarcinoma is the underlying cause of this disease.

 Long-Term Complications Experienced By Cats With Hyperthyroidism

-Hyperthyroidism can impact the function of the heart if left untreated, changing the organ’s muscular wall and increasing heart rate, and often resulting in heart failure.
+Hyperthyroidism can impact the function of the heart if left untreated, changing the organ’s muscular wall and increasing heart rate, often resulting in heart failure.

 High blood pressure (hypertension) is also commonly seen in cats suffering from hyperthyroidism.
-Though we see this less often, it can result in damage to several organs including the brain, kidneys, heart and even the eyes.
+Though we see this less often, it can result in damage to several organs, including the brain, kidneys, heart and even the eyes.
 If your vet diagnoses your cat with hypertension in addition to hyperthyroidism, medication will be required to control blood pressure.

 Hyperthyroidism and kidney disease often occur at the same time, as they are both commonly seen in older cats.
-When both these conditions are present, they need to be closely monitored and managed as managing hyperthyroidism may sometimes adversely affect kidney function.
+When both these conditions are present, they need to be closely monitored and managed, as managing hyperthyroidism may sometimes adversely affect kidney function.

 Diagnosing Hyperthyroidism in Cats